 The Peace Corp Prep is run on a cohort model.
 Although individuals will enter as a cohort, they will not necessarily exit as one.
 Completion of the program is based completion of required courses (including foreign language requirement), individual community engagement project, and participation in professional and leadership development program associated with the PCP program.
-An exit interview will be conducted with each participant to ensure successful completion and ability to receive the PCP certificate.

-For more information contact
+An exit interview will be conducted with each participant to ensure successful completion and ability to receive the PCPcertificate.
+For more information visit www.peacecorps.gov or contact: